trungLyDal/PokeDex/JunLy_B00888214/README.md

 ## Application Type and Description

 Pokedex - I choose Pokedex Application because I am a hardcore Pokemon fan.
 I want to create something that reflects my interests and it is fun to create something that you are a fan of.
 This Assignment 1 will help me both develop technical skills and further interest in Pokemon.
 Furthermore, this will go greatly on my portfolio.
+I am using https://pokeapi.co/api/v2/pokemon?limit=50 API

 ## Citations & Acknowledgements